Detailed course offerings (Time Schedule) are available for

 CEWA 540 Microbiological Process Fundamentals (3)

 Fundamental concepts for microbial processes including organic chemical structure, nomenclature and environmental properties, principles of microbial metabolism, study of specific types of bacteria important to environmental engineering and their metabolism, development of microbial kinetic equations, including substrate utilization, energetics, and stoichiometry.
-Prerequisite: permission of instructor.
-Instructors: Stahl Offered: A.
+Offered: A.

 View course details in MyPlan: CEWA 540